Posted by Janice De Silva

-In an earlier article, I shared a powerful story of the healing power of music.
-I have had several comments about that touching story with many re-sharing it because it inspires.
 However, it is more than just a very good story; it has a true basis for it.
 Now, it’s time to get down to the facts behind the story… the how's and why’s.

-listening to music can be enjoyable and if you play a musical instrument like I do, then being part of the music and enveloping yourself in the music can be an even more enjoyable and rewarding experience.
+Listening to music can be enjoyable and if you play a musical instrument like I do, then being part of the music and enveloping yourself in the music can be an even more enjoyable and rewarding experience.

-Some realize how certain pieces of music, that “favorite tune”; change your mood, get you motivated, and help you concentrate.
-Most don’t think much about it and are just happy to listen to their favorite tune.
-And many are quite skeptical that music has any benefit except in it being a hobby.
+Many don’t think much about it and are just happy to listen to their favorite tune and most are quite skeptical that music has any benefit except for it being a hobby.

-However, exciting discoveries in neuroscience indicate that music can make you smarter, happier, and more productive at all stages of life.
+However, new, exciting discoveries in neuroscience indicate that music can make you smarter, happier, and more productive at all stages of life.
 Let’s take a closer look.

 In the 1990s the theory of the Mozart Effect supposed that listening to the music of Mozart made you smarter.
 Parents began exposing their babies to Mozart’s music even before they were born, to give their brains a jump start.